jose827corrza/lambda-crud-aws/README.md

 Very important before use the command above, have included the plugin into the serverless file

+Another important theme is currently the repo contains a workflow file which specifies that every time a pull request to main is generated, this will run some tests and later will automate the deploy to the AWS cloud.

+**CURRENTLY** is disabled due to security issues

 *Road to AWS Cloud Practitioner Certification*